-Mr. Brown has been Chief Executive Officer of MRO Corporation since February 2022.
+Mr. Brown has been Chief Executive Officer of MRO Corporation since 2022.
 From 2018 to 2022 he was Chief Executive Officer of Discovery Health Partners.
-Prior to Discovery Health Partners, Mr. Brown was President of the health plan division of Evolent Health from 2014 to 2018.
-Earlier in his career, he held various roles at the Boston Consulting Group, The Home Depot and Goldman Sachs.
-He served on the board of Champion Healthcare Technologies until 2019.
-He is a member of the board of directors of YMCA Chicago.
-Mr. Brown is a graduate of Morehouse College and received his M.B.A. from Harvard Business School.
-Mr. Brown provides expertise in the areas of business management and executive leadership, digital user experience and the health care services industry.
+From 2014 to 2018 he was President of Evolent Health (and prior to its merger with Evolent, of Valence Health).
+He has served as a member of the board of directors of YMCA Chicago since 2019, and served on the board of Champion Healthcare Technologies until its sale in 2019.
+Mr. Brown earned a B.A. from Morehouse College and an M.B.A. from Harvard University.
+Mr. Brown provides expertise in the areas of business management and executive leadership, digital user experience, and the health care services industry.